⌘+k ctrl+k

 FROM sales;

-Generate a row_number column, by order of time:
+Generate a row_number column to enumerate rows, ordered by time:

 SELECT row_number() OVER (ORDER BY time)